clojurists-together/clojuriststogether.org/content/news/2020/march-2020-monthly-update.md

 Having not seen this in the wild much, I kept telling myself it was crazy.
 But maybe it's crazy like a fox!

-And so, with copmpile and friends (see above) en route, I'd like some feedback from the community about whether they think this is a good idea or not.
+And so, with compile and friends (see above) en route, I'd like some feedback from the community about whether they think this is a good idea or not.
 With that in mind, I invite you to contribute to this advisory twitter poll!

 https://twitter.com/metasoarous/status/1240085028064727040?s=20